 Young people need to know to be good and to do good.
 Few will argue with the importance of teaching values and responsibility to our children – not only right from wrong, but specific, affirmative values such as fairness, courage, honor, and respect for others.
 Beginning with the Scout Oath and Scout Law, the Boy Scouts of America program is infused with character-building activities that allow youth to apply abstract principles to daily living situations.

-A year-round family program designed for boys and girls who are in Kindergarten through Fifth Grade (or 6 through 10 years of age), Cub Scouts helps teach good citizenship and contribute to a young person's sense of belonging.
+A year-round family program designed for younger boys and girls who are in Kindergarten through Fifth Grade (or 5 through 10 years of age), Cub Scouts helps teach good citizenship and contribute to a young person's sense of belonging.

 Venturing is a youth development program of the Boy Scouts of America for young men and women who are 14 (and have completed the eighth grade) through 20 years of age.
 Venturing's purpose is to provide positive experiences to help young people mature and to prepare them to become responsible and caring adults.
 Venturing crews can work on everything from fixing up cars to religious education, camping and horseback riding to getting EMT Training.
 It's all up to you!